 To make it a year-long celebration, they encouraged local businesses, civic groups, event planners and locals in the Indianapolis suburb to plan and submit events and projects celebrating the county's history.

-But the 12-member committee also wanted to come up with a project that would withstand the test of time and leave a legacy for future generations.
+But the 12-member committee also wanted to come up with a project that would withstand the test of time and leave a legacy for future generations, and they need the community's help to complete it.

 Hendricks County Bicentennial Tree Trail

 The steering committee partnered with the Hendricks County Parks Department and The Parks Foundation of Hendricks County to find a home for the Bicentennial Tree Trail at W.S.
 Gibbs Memorial Park.
-The Bicentennial Steering Committee landed on the project after talking with representatives from the Indiana Department of Natural Resources (IDNR) who indicated a need for a park showcasing trees native to Indiana.
+The Indiana Department of Natural Resources (IDNR) indicated a need for a park showcasing trees native to Indiana.

 Tree Trail Amenities

-The Tree Trail will take over 8+ acres of land in the park.
-Park officials will do most of the work including designing the 200-shaped crushed gravel path that will meander through the trees, install benches funded by corporate sponsors, create and install all the signage and plant and maintain all the trees.
+The Tree Trail will encompass 7 acres of land in the park.
+Park officials will do most of the work, which began with tree plantings earlier this month.
+A 200-shaped crushed gravel path will meander through the trees.
+They will install benches and create and install all the signage identifying the trees.

 Tree Trail Gateway